hikeventures/hikeventures.github.io/_posts/performance/2016-10-10-best-synthetic-insulated-jackets.markdown

 # URL: http://www.hikeventures.com/best-synthetic-insulated-jackets/
 ---

-Here is my <a href="#table">selection</a> of the best synthetic insulated jackets for 2018 which I would consider buying for my next winter or hiking trip.
+Here is my <a rel="nofollow" href="#table">selection</a> of the best synthetic insulated jackets for 2018 which I would consider buying for my next winter or hiking trip.

-Wearing a synthetic insulated jacket over a <a href="http://www.hikeventures.com/best-down-jackets/">down jacket</a> can have several reasons.
+Wearing a synthetic insulated jacket over a <a rel="nofollow" href="http://www.hikeventures.com/best-down-jackets/">down jacket</a> can have several reasons.

 Either you are just looking for an alternative to down because of ethical reasons or you are planning to wear your jacket in a damp or humid environment where down may lose its insulation capabilities when it gets wet.